Register Always Matters: Analysis of LLM Pretraining Data Through the Lens of Language Variation: Model training setup

 \section{Model training setup}

 Models were trained following the setup of \citet{penedo2024finewebdatasetsdecantingweb}.
-We used the GPT-2 tokenizer, Llama architecture and the same training settings: 1.71B parameters (1.82B with embeddings), sequence length of 2048 tokens, and a global batch size of $\sim$2 million tokens.
+We used the GPT-2 tokeniser, Llama architecture and the same training settings: 1.71B parameters (1.82B with embeddings), sequence length of 2048 tokens, and a global batch size of $\sim$2 million tokens.
 Models were trained for 50,000 iterations, which amounts to 100 billion tokens.
 Training was done on \LUMI supercomputer on 16 nodes, each with a single 64-core CPU and 4 MI250x GPUs with dual-GCD (graphics compute die).
 We used NVIDIA's \texttt{Megatron-LM} \footnote{\url{https://github.com/NVIDIA/Megatron-LM}} training framework instead of HuggingFace's \texttt{nanotron}\footnote{\url{https://github.com/huggingface/nanotron}} framework used by \citet{penedo2024finewebdatasetsdecantingweb}.

-Training each model took approximately 84 hours, amounting to 10,752 GPU hours per model with the node setup described above.
+Training each model took approximately 84 hours, amounting to 10,752 GPU hours per model with the node setup described above, with average performance of 25 teraflops per second.
 Evaluation was carried out on a single GPU, and with 19 models, each with 50 checkpoints requiring approximately 20 minutes to evaluate, this added 300 GPU hours to the total computational cost.
-Other processing tasks, such as sampling and tokenization, required no GPU resources and used a comparatively negligible amount of CPU hours.
+Other processing tasks, such as sampling and tokenisation, required no GPU resources and used a comparatively negligible amount of CPU hours.